TechnoGeeek/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Creating a script that prints hello user
 Add /action to the PATH. /action
-Create a script that counts the number of directories in the PATH
+Creating a script that counts the number of directories in the PATH